Beyond External Monitors: Enhancing Transparency of Large Language Models for Easier Monitoring

 where $\vz^{i}_{c}$ denotes the normalized representations of input $\vx^{i}_{c}$ from $l$-th layer and token position $t$, calculated by $\vh^{(l)}_t ~ / ~\lVert \vh^{(l)}_t\rVert$ and $\sigma$ adjusts the degree of disentanglement.

-\textbf{Maintenance of LLMs' general performance.} We aim to obtain a faithfully self-explained LLM with outstanding general capabilities, rather than an encoder of concepts without normal ability of conversations.
-Therefore, the LLM should maintain general capabilities and provide normal output on the disentangled concepts.
+\textbf{Maintenance of LLMs' general performance.} We aim to obtain an LLM that is easy to monitor and has outstanding general capabilities, instead of an encoder of behaviors without the normal ability of conversations.
+Therefore, the goal of our retain loss $\mathcal{L}_{\text {r}}$ is to maintain LLMs' general capabilities and keep their stable output on edited behaviors.

+Specifically, we denote the original model as $f_{\theta_{\text{ref}}}$ and calculate the first term of $\mathcal{L}_{\text {r}}$ by imposing an $\ell_2$ norm constraint on representations related to general capabilities before and after disentanglement following \cite{zou2024improving}.
 To obtain the representations associated with the general performance of LLMs, we introduce the Retain Set $\mathcal{D}_{\text {retain}}$, which includes data related to general capabilities.
-Meanwhile, we utilize the first example of each positive pair constructed in the previous paragraph to get output probabilities on disentangled concepts.

-The goal of our retain loss $\mathcal{L}_{\text {r}}$ is to maintain general capabilities and keep stable output on edited concepts.
-Specifically, we denote the original model as $f_{\theta_{\text{ref}}}$ and calculate the first term of $\mathcal{L}_{\text {r}}$ by imposing an $\ell_2$ norm constraint on representations before and after disentanglement following \cite{zou2024improving}.
-Additionally, the second term of $\mathcal{L}_{\text {r}}$ is calculated with the KL penalty on output probabilities before and after disentanglement, as suggested in \cite{ouyang2022training}.
+We denote samples from this Retain Set using superscript-only notation (\eg, $\vx^{k}$).
+Additionally, the second term of $\mathcal{L}_{\text {r}}$ is calculated with the KL penalty on output probabilities related to disentangled behaviors between the edited model and the original model, as suggested in \cite{ouyang2022training}.
+We utilize the first example of each positive pair constructed in the previous paragraph to get output probabilities on disentangled behaviors.
+The total retain loss is as follows.

 where $l$ is the target layer of disentanglement and $\{\vx^{k}\}_{k=1}^{B}$ denote the data sampled from $\mathcal{D}_{\text {retain}}$; $\alpha$ is to adjust the contribution of two terms in $\mathcal{L}_{\text{r}}$ and the data $\{\vx^{i_1}_{c_k}\}_{k=1}^{B}$ are from the first example of each positive pair constructed in previous paragraph.